About Wooden Canoes

 I then spent three years working as a cabinet maker before becoming self-employed and making anything I was asked to whenever I picked up the phone so the range of projects I have made has been wide, varied and interesting.
 During this period I wrote magazine articles on some of my pieces like this harlequin Davenport for Woodworker magazine.

-Canoe making began for me six years ago when I made my first strip canoe with the intention of either selling it or keeping it depending upon whether or not I enjoyed paddling it or not.
+Canoe making began for me in 2014 when I made my first strip canoe with the intention of either selling it or keeping it depending upon whether or not I enjoyed paddling it or not.
 As it turned out I am now a thoroughly hooked canoeist getting out on the water whenever I can and my canoe, although now six years old, still looks almost as good as new despite many trips and a few occasional knocks and bumps.

 As far as I am aware I am one of only a very small number of people making these craft from wood in the UK.

 Our wooden canoes and kayaks are hand made using skills that take many years to develop.
 In some ways the work is highly traditional, like here where the underside of a canoe deck is being shaped using a wooden moulding plane.

 In other ways the materials and processes used to cover and reinforce the hull are very much up to date having been first used in the aeronautical and aerospace industries.

 It is our policy to always use responsibly sourced certified timbers and the only time we don't do this is when we use recycled timber particularly on the decks and yokes where stunning beautiful pieces of timber can be used to their greatest effect.
 This deck has pieces of recycled mahogany either side of the centre.

 If you commission us to make you a canoe from scratch please be aware that this can take up to 8 weeks to complete and that whilst we will give you an indication of how long it will take we ask that you are patient after all once you have it will last a lifetime.